openthread/ot-br-posix/etc/openwrt/openthread-br/README.md

 NOTES:

 - `openthread-br` requires `ipset` and `iptables-mod-extra` packages if the firewall feature is enabled.
-- `openthread-br` requires `libavahi-client` package if the MDNS feature is enabled.
+- `openthread-br` requires `libavahi-client` and `avahi-daemon` package if the MDNS feature is enabled.

 ## Usage